Fall 2024 Conference Agenda

 Chair: Kim Kauffman, Aledade

-Speakers: David Casarett, Duke Connected Care ACO; Jessica Moschella, The University of Vermont Health Network and OneCare ACO; TBD, Cleveland Clinic ACO
+Speakers: David Casarett, Duke Connected Care ACO; Jessica Moschella, The University of Vermont Health Network and OneCare ACO; Christine Martin, Cleveland Clinic ACO

 Both Palliative Care and Advanced Care Planning are known to improve quality of life and reduce inpatient and outpatient costs.
 This session will review different models and their impact within the ACO framework.
 Topics will include identification of vulnerable populations, when and how to engage and empower patients and appropriate escalation from the primary care team to specialists.